jwhiteman/lucidsimple-blog/_posts/2008-08-22-beware-herd-thinking-in-design-patterns.md

 categories: Design Patterns
 ---

+> Author note: This post is old and I don't necessarily agree with everything here.
+>
+> Still, the code is fun and I get a modest number of visitors for this post.
+>
+> Without further ado...

 I was reading [Object Design][object-design] a few months back and came upon an example illustrating double dispatch.

 The example was showing a simple way to model [Rock, Paper, Scissors][rps].
 Here is the code translated to Ruby from Java: